andriikovall/email-client-test-task/README.md

   - [x] Mark email as read or unread
   - [x] Delete email
   - [x] Simulate new email
+    - Added to any of the folders randomly
   - [x] Email has context menu to mark as read or unread and delete
   - [x] Empty state for the emails list of the folder
   - [ ] Empty state for the email (after the email is deleted or url has the id of the missing email)